 What Are the Benefits of Making Living In Place Home Modifications?

 No matter who visits or lives in your home, you want them to feel cared for.
 Little ones, older people, disabled or injured individuals, etc.: no one’s health should be jeopardized by the state of your house.
 But unfortunately, the designs of most homes don’t regard the varying abilities of different people groups.
 As a result, your house may not be a good place for them to be due to the fact that using it puts them at risk.

 What’s more, houses of a certain age or with distinct characteristics can also be problematic.
 For instance, depending on when or how your house was built, it may contain:

 - Chipping paint or lead paint

 - Weak or broken flooring

 Exposure to these elements can be harmful or even deadly, so you should handle them as soon as possible.
 And thankfully, living in place home modifications afford the opportunity to correct any issues of poor design or perilous substances in your house with home repairs.

 2. Additional Accessibility

 Accessibility supports everyone.
 With a more accessible house, people of all sizes, ages, and abilities can thrive with ease.
-Children who are too short to reach things, injured people who are temporarily inhibited, the elderly whose bodies are becoming more delicate, and impaired people who need assistance completing daily activities would all benefit from a highly accessible house.
+Children who are too short to reach things, injured people who are temporarily inhibited, the seniors whose bodies are becoming less robust, and impaired people who need assistance completing daily activities would all benefit from a highly accessible house.
 And living in place home modifications produce such a house.

 Living in place home modifications maximize accessibility by following the guidance of universal design.
 Universal design prioritizes living spaces that are: